Fail-closed behavior guide¶

 Verifying this table against the test suite¶

-Each row above is backed by a test in gateway/src/routes.rs (Rust gateway,
+Each row above is backed by tests in src/src/routes/ (Rust gateway,

 (Python SDK, python3 -m unittest discover -s sdk-python/tests):